Skip to content

 Fix: read the structured-error envelope’s choices[] and retry with one of the repo_uri values.
 The list is capped at 10; check total_matches to know if it was truncated.
 See error codes for the exact shape.

-Native tree-sitter and DuckDB builds on Windows require the Microsoft C++ Build Tools plus a matching Python for node-gyp.
+Parsing is WASM, so the parser needs no native toolchain on Windows.
+The native bindings (@duckdb/node-api, onnxruntime-node) ship win32-x64 prebuilds, so a standard install pulls a binary rather than compiling.
+If a prebuild is unavailable and a module has to build from source, you need the Microsoft C++ Build Tools plus a matching Python for node-gyp.
 In practice the fastest fix is to run everything under WSL2 — WSL2 ships with a working toolchain out of the box and avoids path separator issues.

 1. Install Visual Studio Build Tools with the “Desktop development with C++” workload.